Public Enemies: Is the Movie Inspired by a True Story?

 Photo Credits: Federal Bureau of Investigation

 Born on June 22, 1903, in Indianapolis, Indiana, Dillinger’s childhood was not all sunshine and rainbows.
 When he was four, his mother passed away.
-His father later got remarried, and reportedly, Dillinger did not share a very pleasant relationship with both his father and step-mother.
+His father later got remarried, and reportedly, Dillinger did not share a very pleasant relationship with both his father and stepmother.
 Later, in 1923, Dillinger joined the US Navy but ended up deserting his unit soon after.
 Following this, he returned to Indiana, told everyone that he was discharged, and married 17-year-old Beryl Hovius.
-This marriage only lasted for 2 years.
+This marriage only lasted for two years.

 In Indianapolis, Dillinger dipped his feet into the world of crime after he accompanied Ed Singleton, an ex-convict, in a grocery store heist.
-Young and ignorant, Dillinger got into a brawl with the owner of the store and his gun went off.
+Young and ignorant, Dillinger got into a brawl with the owner of the store, and his gun went off.
 Although no one was killed, his partner left him stranded at the spot and Dillinger received a 10-year prison sentence.
 While in prison, he further delved into crime by learning a lot from the experiences of seasoned bank robbers.
-Four years after the inception of the Great Depression, in 1933, he was released and without any delays, he started executing his plan of sending arms to his friends in prison to plot an escape for them.
+Four years after the inception of the Great Depression, in 1933, he was released, and without any delays, he started executing his plan of sending arms to his friends in prison to plot an escape for them.

-Unfortunately, before he could pull it off, his old house was raided by the cops, following which, he was sent to Allen County Jail.
+Unfortunately, before he could pull it off, his old house was raided by the cops, following which he was sent to Allen County Jail.
 But now that his allies knew of his loyalty, they broke into the jail dressed up as cops and helped him escape.
 This escape marked the genesis of his bank-robbing career.
 Reportedly, through his bank heists in the Midwest, John Dillinger was able to stack up more than $300,000.
 During his robbery of First National Bank in East Chicago, Indiana, he even shot a police officer, which added murder to his lengthy rap sheet.

 John’s last bank robbery was at the Merchants National Bank in South Bend, Indiana, where he shot another policeman.
 As a result, a $10,000 reward was placed on his head.
 One of Dillinger’s friends, who believed that her illegal immigration would be dismissed if she helped the FBI, tipped off the cops.
-He was then caught outside the Biograph Theater in Chicago where he attempted to flee but was shot dead.
+He was then caught outside the Biograph Theater in Chicago, where he attempted to flee but was shot dead.
 To this day, some believe that the man shot dead by the FBI was not Dillinger but his look-alike.
 However, no one knows for sure if it was him or not.

 Read More: Public Enemies Filming Locations